joshuagreenslade/CSCC09/assignment/3/README.md

     - older_comment: (string) the id of the comment added before this one
     - newer_comment: (string) the id of the comment added after this one
 - response: 400
-  - body: "Invalid gallery name, must only contain numbers or letters"
-- response: 400
-  - body: "Invalid image id, must only contain numbers or letters"
-- response: 400
-  - body: "Invalid comment id, must only contain numbers or letters"
+  - body: "Validation errors: [ { param: 'gallery', msg: 'Must only contain numbers or letters', value: gallery }, { param: 'imageId', msg: 'Must only contain numbers or letters', value: imageId }, { param: 'firstComment', msg: 'Must only contain numbers or letters', value: firstComment } ]"
 - response: 400
   - body: "Invalid arguments.
 Limit must be a number and 'limit' is not"
 - response: 400